FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)

 Restricting the Release of Directory Information

 According to FERPA, a currently enrolled student can request that the institution not release any directory information about him/her and the institution must comply with the request.
-To restrict the release of information, written notification must be returned to Neumont University Registrar’s Office: 143 South Main Street, Salt Lake City, UT 84111.
+To restrict the release of information, written notification must be returned to Neumont Registrar’s Office: 143 South Main Street, Salt Lake City, UT 84111.
 Directory Information will then be withheld indefinitely until the Office of the Registrar receives, in writing, a revocation of the request for nondisclosure.

-Students who wish to restrict directory information should realize that their names will not appear in the commencement program, on the published Dean’s/President’s Award lists, and other university publications.
+Students who wish to restrict directory information should realize that their names will not appear in the commencement program, on the published Dean’s/President’s Award lists, and other college publications.
 Also, employers, loan agencies, scholarship committees and the like will be denied any of the student's directory information.
 Usually, it is to the student’s advantage to have information related to their education available to these important constituents.

 Filing a Complaint Related to FERPA